 - Sugar: Add a few Tablespoons sugar to give the dish a subtle sweetness.

 - Salt and pepper: You don’t need a lot, just enough to add a little more flavor.
-Give your creamed corn a taste once it’s done, then add in more salt and pepper if needed.
+Give your creamed corn a taste once it’s done, add more salt and pepper if needed.

 How to Make Crockpot Creamed Corn